yvgny/yvgny.github.io/_posts/2021-03-15-cfi-in-linux-kernel.md

 ---
-title: "[1/4] LLVM-CFI and the Linux Kernel"
+title: "LLVM-CFI and the Linux Kernel (CFI 1/4)"
-excerpt: "Exploring how LLVM-CFI works in the Linux kernel, why it helps, and where it still falls short, especially against data-only attacks."
+excerpt: "Exploring how Control-Flow Integrity works in the Linux kernel, why it helps, and where it still falls short, especially against data-only attacks."
 layout: single
 date: 2021-03-15
 tags: [linux-kernel, llvm-cfi, memory-security, data-only-attacks, kernel-exploitation]